pauleveritt/git_tips/my_site.md

 And lots of extra paragraphs and sections.
 Maybe a lot of playful ponies and colorful unicorns.
 Stay for the thought-leader insight.
-Removed by the origin site for the last update.

 Looking forward to the new year.